 For national train transportation, any student under 26 years of age can buy a BahnCard, which entitles you to a 25% or 50% discount on all regular fares, depending on the type of BahnCard you purchase.
 The BahnCard is valid for one year and is automatically renewed for a second year unless cancelled on time.
 You may want to visit the Internet homepage of the Deutsche Bahn (German Rail) for conditions, routes, times, connections, and special offers: www.bahn.de.
-Generally, a BahnCard pays for itself quickly and is a good investment; many former AYF participants have noted that a BahnCard 50 worked out quite well for them.
-You can start saving with it right after your arrival in Germany.
-If you wish to purchase a BahnCard upon arrival in Frankfurt, be sure to have a passportsized picture and the address of the AYF Program Center handy.
-It is best not to use the dorm address as your mailing address (too much mail gets lost there!), but have the BahnCard sent to you c/o Academic Year in Freiburg / Erbprinzenstraße 17 / 79098 Freiburg.
-Do tell the Bahn, however, that they should instruct their carrier to deliver it at this address in any case - even if your name is not personally on the mailbox: occasionally, the Bahn employs carriers instructed not to deliver a BahnCard to a mailbox that doesn't list the name of the person.
+Generally, a BahnCard pays for itself quickly and is a good investment; many former AYF participants have noted that a BahnCard 50 worked out guite well for them.
+However, the BahnCard 25 can be combined with other reduced prices (Sparpreise); if you are the kind of person who likes to finalize plans early (which will give you the broadest selection of Sparpreistickets), then you might be better off with the BahnCard 25 in combination with Sparpreise.
+In either case, you can start saving with it right after your arrival in Germany.
+If you wish to purchase a BahnCard upon arrival in Frankfurt, be sure to have a passport-sized picture and the address of the AYF Program Center handy.
+It is best not to use the dorm address as your mailing address (too much mail gets lost there!), but have the BahnCard sent to you c/o Academic Year in Freiburg / Albert-Ludwigs-Universität / Poststelle / Platz der Universität 3 / 79098 Freiburg.
 You can also purchase the BahnCard online and print out a temporary BahnCard before setting foot on German soil.
 As with all online purchases from the DB, however, it is important to make sure to bring the exact same credit card along that was used to pay for it.
 The credit card used in the transaction is the required form of ID on board the train.